 Our guide will meet you at your hotel after you have finished breakfast, and explain the day’s events before showing you the highlights of Athens.
 You will begin by walking to the top of the Acropolis Hill.
 Along the way you will soon discover that our guide is a lot of fun, and the kids will love the way that they mix together stories from Greek mythology, Percy Jackson, and the history of Athens.

 After making your way back down from the top of the hill, your next destination will be the Acropolis Museum.
 This is one of the most modern museums in Greece, and one the kids are sure to love.
-Our guide will explain about the different artefacts, and create a story about what life was like in ancient Athens.
+Our guide will explain the different artifacts, and create a story about what life was like in ancient Athens.
 You will discover for example, that the famous Greek statues were not white at all.
-In fact they were painted all sorts of different colors!
+In fact, they were painted all sorts of different colors!
 You will leave the museum knowing much more about ancient Greece and its mythology, something you will appreciate as the mythology tour continues over the next few days.

 If your kids are Percy Jackson fans, they will already be able to tell you that Poseidon was the God of the Sea.
 Our guide will show you around this site that is dedicated to him, and tell stories which are connected with both the temple and the surrounding area.
 With the sun finally beginning to set, they will then show you the best place where you can view the sunset and catch the sun’s rays glistening off of the Temple columns.
-A sunset at the Temple of Poseidon is a memorable experience, and once the sun has finally disappeared beneath the horizon, it will be time to begin the drive back to your hotel.
+Catching the sunset at the Temple of Poseidon is a memorable experience, and once the sun has finally disappeared beneath the horizon, it will be time to begin the drive back to your hotel.

 Stay Overnight In: Athens